4d/docs/docs/WebStudio/web-studio.md

 title: WebStudio
 ---

 > **Preview**: The web studio is provided as a preview feature.
-Using this feature in production is not recommended; the final implementation could be slightly different.
+Using this feature in production is not recommended.
+The final implementation could be slightly different.

 WebStudio is a powerful integrated development environment (IDE) that lets you tap into various data sources, such as a 4D project's databases and methods, and link them to highly customizable interface elements in order to build complete applications.